weekendesk/nodegate/doc/collections/_docs/errors.md

 # Errors

-The class `WorkflowError` allows modifiers to return a contextualized error to the workflow executor.
+The class `WorkflowError` allows workers to return a contextualized error to the workflow executor.
 This error extends the default Node.js `Error` object.

 ## Properties